arieh/Events/README.md

     obj.addEvent('test:delayed(1000)', fn);//will add a delayed event

-Some important notes:
-  * the `addEvent` method will be fired *instead* of the default `addEvent` method.
-It's arguments will be `event-type`, the function, and passed parameter (if exists).
+The `addEvent` and `fireEvent` methods will be fired *instead* of the default methods.
+It's arguments will be the same as their default, with a third argument, which is the passed pseudo-parameter (if any).
-  * the `fireEvent` method will be fire *after* the default `fireEvent` method.
-It's arguments will be `event-type` and the event created by the method.

 ##Latched events
 Latched events are events that once fired once will dispatch automatically afterwards.
 Examples for such events can be a 'load' event, or a 'domready' event.
 If any arguments were passed, they will be passed on as well.
 For example:

     obj.fireEvent('load:latched',{someParam:"a"});

     //will be fire automatically
     obj.addEvent('load', function(e){
         e.args.someParam; //a
     });